AlysonDorfman/reading-notes/read01.md

 You need six '#' symbols to create the smallest heading.

 When making text bold or italicized for emphasis, it is best practice to use which symbol?
-To make text bold, it's best practice to use two asterisks (e.g., bold text).
-For italics, use one asterisk (e.g., italic text).
+To make text bold, it's best practice to use two asterisks.
+For italics, use one asterisk.

 How do you create a link with Markdown?
 To create a link in Markdown, you wrap the link text in square brackets '[]' and follow it with the URL in parentheses '()'.
-For example, Link Text.

 What are the three symbols you can use to create an unordered (bulleted) list with Markdown?
 You can create an unordered (bulleted) list in Markdown using '-', '*', or '+'.